 - benefits from a consumer market of approximately 42.42 million people;

 - enjoys:

-- an opportune geographical location
+- o an opportune geographical location

-- a mild climate
+- o a mild climate

 - o fertile land

 - a rich natural resource base

-- a highly educated labor force
+- o a highly educated labor force

-- a well-developed transport infrastructure
+- o a well-developed transport infrastructure

-- a long-established tradition of scientific research and development.
+- o a long-established tradition of scientific research and development.

-Despite the fact that Ukraine has significant potential for growth, following the Russian annexation of Crimea and the occupation of the Donbass region by Russian troops and Russian-backed separatists, the country faced some economic and financial challenges and remains in need of investment in all sectors of industry, with many industrial plants either located in occupied territories or otherwise unable to meet the current consumer demand.
+Following the Russian annexation of Crimea and the occupation of the Donbass region by Russian troops and Russian-backed separatists, the country faced significant economic and financial challenges and remains in need of investment in all sectors of industry, with many industrial plants either located in occupied territories or otherwise unable to meet the current consumer demand.